Slayer Logo

 Slayer Logo 1998

 In 1998, the album Diabolus in Musica was released, named after the dissonant combination of sounds.
-Its cover was decorated with a redesigned logo, which was not similar to all previous versions.
-The occult script of the letters resembled runes, or at most typographic symbols.
+Its cover featured a redesigned logo unlike any previous version.
+The occult script of the letters resembled runes or, at most, typographic symbols.
 “S” looked like “§,” “A” lacked a horizontal stroke, “Y” looked like a single-stroke yen sign, and “E” imitated the mathematical sum symbol.

 2001 – 2009